hadley/adv-r/Exceptions-Debugging.md

 * `where`: prints stack trace of active calls (the interactive equivalent of `traceback`)

-You can add Don't forget that you can combine `if` statements with `browser()` to only debug when a certain situation occurs.
+Don't forget that you can combine `if` statements with `browser()` to only debug when a certain situation occurs.

 ### Browsing arbitrary R code